Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: The distinguished type theorem

 (3) $(J^{1}:H^{1})^{1/2}=(J^{1\gamma}:H^{1\gamma})^{1/2}=(J^{1}\cap G^{\delta}:H^{1}\cap G^{\delta}).$

 \end{lemma}

 \begin{proof}

-For (3), we refer to \cite{secherre2018supercuspidal} subsection 6.3 for a proof, by noting that all the results and proofs from Lemma 6.14 to the end of subsection 6.3 in \emph{ibid.} can be generalized to a general involution $\delta$ of $G$, with $\tau$ in \emph{loc. cit.} replaced by $\delta$ in our settings.
-For (1), since $J^{1}$ normalizes $H^{1}$ and $J^{1}\cap J^{1\gamma}$ normalizes $H^{1}\cap J^{1\gamma}$, we have:
+For (3), we refer to \cite{secherre2019supercuspidal} \S 6.3 for a proof, by noting that all the results and proofs from Lemma 6.14 to the end of \S 6.3 in \emph{ibid.} can be generalized to a general involution $\delta$ on $G$, with $\tau$ in \emph{loc. cit.} replaced by $\delta$ in our settings.
+For (1), since $J^{1}$ normalizes $H^{1}$ and $J^{1}\cap J^{1\gamma}$ normalizes $H^{1}\cap J^{1\gamma}$, we have

 where we use Lemma \ref{LemmaHg=Htaug} for $H=J^{1\gamma}$ and (3) in the last two equations.
 So we finish the proof of (1), and the proof of (2) is similar.

 \end{proof}